Sugar Cravings Can Be a Sign of Mineral Deficiencies

 Vanadium is another trace mineral that helps regulate blood sugar levels and may contribute to sugar cravings in the case of deficiency, but there’s currently no RDA (Recommended Daily Allowance) for optimal intake levels.
 Like chromium, vanadium is found in very small amounts in many common foods we tend to eat.

-Vegetables, grain, and cereals are especially good plant-based sources, fruits are not.
+Vegetables, grains, and cereals are especially good plant-based sources, and fruits are not.

 Plant-Based Sources of Vanadium